Minnesota scored twice in the third period to overcome a one-goal deficit and win over Ohio State Friday night

-Most recently, Muzerall played for Hockey Club Lugano in Switzerland.
-She spent two years playing for the professional team, where she was a first line forward and the team leader in points and goals.
+Before returning to Minnesota, Muzerall played for Hockey Club Lugano in Switzerland.
+She spent two years playing for the professional team, where she was a first-line forward and the team leader in points and goals.
 Her team won the Swiss National Championship and advanced to the European Cup, where they won a bronze medal.

-Previous to her professional playing experience, Muzerall was a teacher and hockey coach at Northfield Mount Hermon School in Mt.
+Prior to her professional playing experience, Muzerall was a teacher and hockey coach at Northfield Mount Hermon School in Mt.
 Hermon, Mass., from 2002 to 2009.
 She served as the head coach of the girls' varsity hockey program, where her duties included team practice, game preparation, national and international recruiting, tournament management, and college placement.
 In 2009, she was named the Northfield Mount Hermon Coach of the Year.
 Muzerall was also a physical education teacher where she designed and taught classes such as personal fitness, strength training and yoga.

-Since 2008, Muzerall has coached at the Hill Hockey Clinic in Newburyport, Mass., where she instructed players on skating fundamentals and Russian style to increase power.
-She also led off-ice training, including strength, power and speed drills.
+Muzerall also coached at the Hill Hockey Clinic in Newburyport, Mass., where she instructed players on skating fundamentals and Russian style to increase power.
+She led off-ice training, including strength, power and speed drills.
 Muzerall has a wealth of experience coaching at hockey camps and clinics.
 In 2007, she coached at the Digit Murphy Hockey Camp at Brown University in Providence, R.I.
 In 2005 and 2007, she was a camp director at the Florida Hockey Camp in Orlando, Fla., where she was responsible for on-ice and dry land training for 40 players.

 After finishing her eligibility at the University of Minnesota in 2001, she taught an Introduction to Ice Hockey class in the kinesiology department at the university during the 2001-02 academic year.
 Muzerall also coached at several camps and clinics during her collegiate career.

 As a Gopher hockey player, Muzerall collected many awards and honors.
 She was a two-time All-American, earning the honor in 1998 and 2000.
 She was also named the Team MVP in those seasons.
 Muzerall was a finalist for the Patty Kazmaier Award as a freshman in 1998 and again in her senior year, 2001.
 She was the recipient of the Ridder Endowed Scholarship in 1998.
 During Muzerall's tenure, the Gophers won the AWCHA National Championship in 2000 and the WCHA Championship in 2001.
-She was named to the All-Tournament Team at the 2000 National Championship.
+She was named to the all-tournament team at the 2000 NCAA National Championship.
 She is still Minnesota's all-time career goals leader with 139 and the career leader in goals per game with 1.08.
-As a junior in 2000, she led the nation in goals, power play goals, power play points and game-winning goals.
+As a junior in 2000, she led the nation in goals, power-play goals, power-play points and game-winning goals.
 She graduated as the Minnesota career points leader, and is currently third on the all-time list with 235 career points.
 In 2007, Muzerall was inducted into the M Club Hall of Fame at the University of Minnesota.
 She was the first female hockey player and youngest athlete to be inducted in the Hall of Fame.
 Her hockey gloves are currently on display at the Hockey Hall of Fame in Toronto, Ontario.